 Your servant is a reaper working in Hazar-asam.
 Your servant finished his harvest and stored it a few days before stopping.
 After your servant had finished storing the harvest a few days ago, Hoshayahu son of Shobay came and took your servant’s garment.
 After I finished my harvesting a few days ago, he took your servant’s garment.

-All my companions who were harvesting with me in the heat of the [sun] will testify for me.
+All my companions who were harvesting with me in the heat of the will testify for me.
 They will testify that what I have said is true.
-I am innocent of any [offense.]
+I am innocent of any

-[So please return] my garment.
-If the governor does not consider it his obligation to have [your servant’s garment] sent back, [do] it out of pity!
-You must not remain silent [when your servant is without his garment.]1
+my garment.
+If the governor does not consider it his obligation to have sent back, it out of pity!
+You must not remain silent 1

 The plaintiff believes that he has satisfied his obligations and that his fellow workers will vouch for him; nevertheless, Hoshayahu has taken his cloak for alleged nonpayment.
 As the letter makes clear, the situation is like that of Deuteronomy 24:10–15; that is, the dignity and life of the worker depend on having justice done.